 Amazon Business, the B2B marketplace, has more than 45,000 active sellers and more than 10 million products with bulk purchase options or business discounts.
 Many B2B merchants aren’t sure whether to sell their products on Amazon Business.
-I’ll address the pros and cons in this article.
+I’ll address the pros and cons of opening an Amazon business account in this article.

 Eyeballs on your product.
 A lot of people use Amazon.
 As of January 2017, Amazon Business had 400,000 customers.
 According to a study commissioned by BloomReach, the digital-experience platform, more consumers start their online product search on Amazon than on Google.
 Shoppers are comfortable with Amazon.
 If you are already selling your products on Amazon’s consumer site, they will be available on Amazon Business.

 Strong B2B features.
 Amazon reportedly spends more than $13 billion per year on research and development.
 Its site has a compelling user experience that has been tested and tweaked to maximize sales.
 Amazon Business offers specialized features to business sellers, including quantity discounts, business pricing, integration with procurement software, and tax-exempt purchasing.

 Simplified fulfillment.
 Amazon can fulfill your orders, if you choose, via Fulfillment by Amazon.
 You would ship your products to an Amazon warehouse.
 Amazon will then store those items and pick, pack, and ship them when they sell.
 In addition, for Fulfillment by Amazon customers, Amazon handles many aspects of customer service, such as refunds and returns.